In this Article

-There are 3 types of rows: default, empty, and saved.
-These types appear in a dropdown at the top of the Rows tab of the template editor.
+There are 3 types of rows: Default, Empty, and Saved.
+These appear in a dropdown at the top of the Rows tab of the template editor.

 Empty rows are different configurations of columns that don’t have any elements included.
 Drag and drop the row into your template, then use the elements from the Content tab to build out the row.

-Saved Rows are rows that you have created and saved to the library for future use, including all your content and customizations.
+Saved rows are ones that you have created and saved to the library for future use, including all your content and customizations.
 We’ll discuss how to save rows later in this article.

 Whichever type of row you start with, after you drag and drop it into place in your template, you can customize it with the Row Properties menu.
-Click on the row in question (being careful not to choose an element or a column instead) to pull up the properties menu.
+Click on the row in question to pull up the properties menu.

 The other two toggles in this section let you decide what to do with the columns on smaller screens.
 Because these templates are responsive, they will usually stack on mobile, starting with the left-most column.
 You can override this, however, if you prefer that they don’t stack at all, or if you want to reverse the order of the columns because the most important content is on the right.

-The row libraries contain many different configurations of columns, but if you want something even more customized, or you change your mind about how you want the columns to appear after you’ve added the row to your template, you can change the columns using the “Customizer columns” feature within the Row Properties.
+The row libraries contain many different configurations of columns, but if you want something even more customized, or you change your mind about how you want the columns to appear after you’ve added the row to your template, you can change the columns using the Customize columns feature within the Row Properties.
 You can also configure the appearance of each column separately in this section.